MEd in Management in a Quality Classroom:

-Graceland's accredited online university is very pleased to offer this new online Master's of Education degree specifically designed to address the important issue of classroom management.
-When we survey teachers about the most pressing problems they face, classroom management is always at or near the top of the list.
-This is no surprise as class sizes get bigger and class populations become more diverse.
+Graceland's accredited online university is very pleased to offer new online education degrees, including a Master of Education specifically designed to address the importance of the quality schools concepts.
+When we survey teachers about the most pressing problems they face, class management is always at or near the top of the list.
+This is no surprise, as class sizes get bigger and class populations become more diverse.

-This 30-hour, online Master's of Education focuses on best practices of effective classroom management in the context of a responsive approach to instruction.
-Program topics, learning experiences, and outcomes are based on the classroom management strategies of Jonathan Erwin, the differentiated instructional approaches of Dr. Carol Ann Tomlinson, and the Quality Schools concepts of Dr. William Glasser.
+This 30 credit hour, online Master of Education focuses on best practices of effective classroom management in the context of a responsive approach to instruction.
+Program topics, learning experiences and outcomes are based on the class management strategies of Jonathan Erwin, the differentiated instructional approaches of Dr. Carol Ann Tomlinson, and the quality schools concepts of Dr. William Glasser.